sapegin/mrm/docs/Making_tasks.md

 };
 ```

-The `default` can be a value, like in the example above, or a function that receives an object with config values and command line overrides:
+The `default` can be a literal value, like in the example above, or a function that receives an object with config values and command line overrides:

 ```js
 module.exports.parameters = {